vorce/forvillelser/posts/2019-05-17T16:51:36Z-lasso-a-phoenix-liveview-app-running-on-gigalixir.md

   created_at: "2019-05-17T16:51:36.428007Z"
 }
 ---
-In this post I'll outline my how I built [Lasso](http://lasso.gigalixirapp.com/), my first Phoenix Liveview app and how I deployed it to Gigalixir.
+In this post I'll outline how I built [Lasso](http://lasso.gigalixirapp.com/), my first Phoenix Liveview app and how I deployed it to Gigalixir.
 The [Lasso code](https://github.com/vorce/lasso) is available on github.

 I've been meaning to play with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) since the moment it came out.
 A year or so ago I wanted to build something similar to [webhookinbox](http://webhookinbox.com/) - which I find quite handy.
 But I never got started on it.
-However I had three hours to kill on the train to CodeBEAM STO and figured this could be something suitable for trying LiveView on.
+However I had three hours to kill on the train to Code BEAM STO and figured this could be something suitable for trying LiveView on.

 The idea is to have a web page where you can see HTTP requests to a  certain URL.
 The spicy part would be to be able to see those request as they come in -- live.